MicrosoftDocs/sql-docs/docs/advanced-analytics/python/what-is-revoscalepy.md

 + [RevoScaleR](https://msdn.microsoft.com/microsoft-r/scaler/scaler).
 + [MicrosoftML](https://msdn.microsoft.com/microsoft-r/microsoftml/microsoftml)

-You can also get help on any Python function by importing the module, and then calling `help()`.
-For example, running `help(revoscalepy)` from your Python IDE returns a list of all included functions with their signatures.
+You can get help on any Python function by importing the module, and then calling `help()`.
+For example, running `help(revoscalepy)` from your Python IDE returns a list of all functions in the revoscalepy module, with their signatures.

 If you use Python Tools for Visual Studio, you can use Intellisense to get syntax and argument help.
 For more information, see [Installing Python Support in Visual Studio](http://docs.microsoft.com/visualstudio/python/installation), and download the extension that matches your version of Visual Studio.
 You can use Python with Visual Studio 2015 and 2017, or earlier versions.